intellihr/ui-components/src/domain/Boards/Board/Board.examples.md

         iconType='intelli-icon-smile'
         heading='Jeffrey'
         subheading='Harmless guy'
         description="Oh, it's a bit of this, a bit of that.
-It's called a Jeffrey."
+It's called a Jeffrey.
+It won't redirect you anywhere."
       />
     </Board.Tile>
   </Board>